eclipse-zenoh/zenoh-pico/README.md

 where `lo0` is the network interface you want to use for multicast communication.

 ### 3.4.
 Basic Pub/Sub Example - Mixing Client and P2P communication
-To allow Zenoh-Pico unicast clients to talk to Zenoh-Pico multicast peers, you need to start a Zenoh Router that listens on both multicast and unicast:
+To allow Zenoh-Pico unicast clients to talk to Zenoh-Pico multicast peers, as well as with any other Zenoh client/peer, you need to start a Zenoh Router that listens on both multicast and unicast:
 ```bash
 $ docker run --init --net host eclipse/zenoh:master -l udp/224.0.0.123:7447#iface=lo0 -l tcp/127.0.0.1:7447
 ```